hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 cumulative density of quantiles of marginals, we can bypass the idiosyncratic features of marginal distributions and directly look at how they are "related".
-Indeed, traders and analysts have been using copula to exploit statistical arbitrage under the pairs trading framework for some time, and we have implemented the most popular methods in :code:`ArbitrageLab`.
+Indeed, traders and analysts have been using copula to exploit statistical arbitrage under the pairs trading framework for some time, and we have implemented some of the most popular methods in :code:`ArbitrageLab`.
 However, it is natural to expand beyond dealing with just a pair of stocks: There already exist a great amount of competing stat arb methods alongside with copula, thinning the potential alpha.
 It is also intuitive for human to think about relative pricing among 2 stocks, where as for higher dimensions it is not so easy, and left great chances for quantitative approaches.